 The specific gage analysis at the Overton Bridge indicated approximately two ft of incision occurred at the bridge between 1990 to 2014 with the greatest rate of change in the 2000s.
 After 2014, stage increased somewhat at the 10th percentile flow (low flow) increasing back to early 2000s levels by 2016.
 The similarity in low flow stage in early 2000s and 2016 is consistent with the similarity in 2002 and 2016 thalweg profiles but it should be noted that the profile analysis misses the cycle of incision followed by deposition that was observed in the gage data.
 The specific gage at Cottonwood Ranch indicates that reach has been stable to slightly aggradational since the mid-2000s.
 However, it should be noted that pilot-scale sediment augmentation occurred one mile upstream of the Overton gage in late 2012 and early 2013 and a considerable amount of channel widening though mechanical augmentation occurred upstream of that gage on Cottonwood Ranch during the period of 2005-2013.
 Those actions likely affected trends in stage at the gage locations.

 Beyond documenting incision rates and patterns, the Program is interested in the rate of incision progression.
 How long until incision and narrowing progress downstream of Overton and that segment begins to transition to the kind wandering channel observed below the J2 Return?
 These analyses indicate that vertical incision slowed dramatically by 2002 with the channel continuing to evolve via increasing meandering (lateral migration) in the three-mile reach below the J2 Return.
-This shift from vertical to lateral change was likely caused by channel slope dropping below the threshold for transition from braided to meandering.
+This shift from vertical to lateral change was likely caused by a number of factors, including but not limited to: channel slope dropping below the threshold for transition from braided to meandering, armoring of the channel bed in the J2 Return Channel that limited vertical incision, and degradation of the channel below the root depth of bank vegetation which increased bank erodibility.

 Overall, the retrospective analyses indicated the first wave of channel degradation (vertical incision) appears to have propagated down through the study area by 2002 with a total magnitude of incision of 16 feet at the J2 Return, four ft at the Overton Bridge and negligible incision at the upper end of Cottonwood Ranch.
 The second wave of channel degradation via lateral migration has been dominant since the early 2000s.
 The second wave relationships between incision, channel slope, and planform evolution are explored further in Chapters 3 and 4.